keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 [Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), which are self contained functions, are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
 However, even [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages that support lambdas, such as Ruby, can greatly benefit from their use in some cases.

-After I started using lambdas, I realized that logic parameterization in object oriented languages is super awkward, with their convention of using `if-elsif-elsif-end` or `case` clauses.
+After I started using lambdas, I realized that logic parameterization in procedural and object oriented languages is super awkward, with their convention of using `if-elsif-elsif-end` or `case` clauses.

 [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is an object oriented design paradigm that is intended to address this need, but using a class hierarchy to implement varying behavior in many cases is an overly heavy handed solution to a simple problem.